 Many people have never heard of selective mutism and not many therapists in Illinois specialize in working with children with selective mutism.
 Cognitive behavioral therapy has proven to be very effective in helping diminish the freezing response of children, providing them with the tools to feel more socially comfortable.
 A therapist who specializes in selective mutism will help the child to make step by step progress.
 For example, in the first few sessions the child may begin by responding to questions non-verbally with thumbs up or down, then respond to yes/no questions, and later build up to answer simple forced choice questions (Which color do you like better, blue or pink?)

-In our office, we have had significant success in helping children talk in public by reducing the freezing and discomfort that occurs in social situations.
-To help children be more comfortable in our office we play fun talking games, do graduated exposures, and use the fading in (also called sliding in) technique.
-When children are comfortable talking in our office we work on helping them to talk to others.
-A frequent occurrence in our office is two or more families with selective mutism children meeting to share commonalities they see with their children and talk about what has been successful in helping their children talk in public.
-We use this social opportunity to help the child with selective mutism work on talking with adults, children, or both.
+In my office, I have had significant success in helping children talk in public by reducing the freezing and discomfort that occurs in social situations.
+To help children be more comfortable in my office I play fun talking games, do graduated exposures, and use the fading in (also called sliding in) technique.
+When children are comfortable talking in my office I work on helping them to talk to others.
+A frequent occurrence in my office is two or more families with selective mutism children meeting to share commonalities they see with their children and talk about what has been successful in helping their children talk in public.
+I use this social opportunity to help the child with selective mutism work on talking with adults, children, or both.

 After children and teens are comfortable talking to others, the next stage is improving their confidence and communication skills when they talk in groups, public speaking, increasing content and quality of written school assignments, communicating at longer lengths, reducing the fear of being judged, dealing with feelings, and reducing perfectionism.